raspberrypilearning/getting-started-with-picamera/en/step_4.md

 raspivid -o Desktop/vid.h264
 ```

-- To play the video, double click the video file to open it in VLC Media Player.
+- To play the video, double click the `vid.h264` file on the Desktop to open it in VLC Media Player.

 For more information on the command line tools see the documentation for [raspistill](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspistill.md) and [raspivid]([path](https://www.raspberrypi.org/documentation/usage/camera/raspicam/raspivid.md)).